ericoporto/ags-manual-wiki/GeneralSettings.md

     or as 5 - (4 - 3), thus giving different results.
 You should always
     use parenthesis to clarify expressions like this, so that the operator precedence doesn't affect the result.
+-   **Old-style letterbox mode** - only available if your game's resolution is 320x200 or 640x400.
+If you enable it, your game will run as 320x240 and 640x480 game correspondingly, while keeping room viewport size at 320x200 or 640x400, and adding black horizontal borders above and below.
+Today this is strictly a compatibility option for importing old projects, because since v3.5.0 AGS supports custom room viewports in script.
 -   **Script API version** - defines the topmost level of built-in script content that you want to enable for your project.
 It is suggested to leave this at the "Highest" value, unless you are